MyBord/mybord-server/docs/applicationSummary.md

 const SESSION_SECRECT = 'bad secret';
 const app = express();

-app.use(session({
+const sessionOptions = {
-  genid: (req) => uuid(),
+  genid: (request) => uuid(), // generates a session ID
-  secret: SESSION_SECRECT,
   resave: false,
   saveUninitialized: false,
-}));
+  secret: SESSION_SECRECT, // secret that is needed to sign the cookie };

+// cookie must be sent via https if (process.env.NODE_ENV === 'PROD') {
+  sessionOptions.cookie = {
+    sameSite: 'none',
+    secure: true,
+  };
+}

+app.use(session(sessionOptions));

 app.listen( ... );
 ```

 Here we use `uuid` to generate a session id and use a secret to sign the cookie.

-Note:
+Things to note:

 * We are currently using the default in-memory store to save our session data.
 This means that
 all sessions will be deleted when we restart the server.
 We can save session data to storage
 with ready-made stores by using different libraries such as [connect-redis](https://github.com/tj/connect-redis).
-  * We will also want to set the cookie to secure mode so that it is only sent via https.
-This
+* When our server is in production, we set the cookie to secure mode so that it can only be
-   can be done by using the `cookie` option: `cookie: { secure: true }`
+sent via https and set the sameSite attribute to 'none'.

 ### B. Resources

 * https://jkettmann.com/authentication-and-authorization-with-graphql-and-passport/